Thursday, 11 October 2018

 TEMPLE TIMINGS

-The temple will be kept opened between 07.00 hrs to 12.00 hrs and 17.00 hrs to 20.00 hrs.
+The temple will be kept open from 07.00 hrs to 12.00 hrs, and from 17.00 hrs to 20.00 hrs.

 HOW TO REACH :

-Thirumayam is on the way to Pudukottai, Chettinad from Trichy.
+Thirumayam is on the way to Pudukottai, Chettinad, from Trichy.

-21 KM from Pudukkottai and 68 KM from Trichy.
+21 km from Pudukkottai and 68 km from Trichy.

-Nearest Railway station is Trichy.
+The nearest Railway Station is Trichy.

-LOCATION OF THIS ROCK CUT CAVE TEMPLE :CLICK HERE
+LOCATION OF THIS ROCK-CUT CAVE TEMPLE: CLICK HERE

 Soolathevar -Rock cut Dwarapalakas - Mazhuvudayar